aviramha/ormsgpack/README.md

 ##### OPT_NAIVE_UTC

-Serialize `datetime.datetime` objects without a `tzinfo` as UTC.
+Serialize `datetime.datetime` objects without a `tzinfo` and `numpy.datetime64` objects as UTC.
 This has no effect on `datetime.datetime` objects that have `tzinfo` set.

 ```python
 >>> import ormsgpack, datetime